 ... and keep your saved passwords, bookmarks, and cookies safe

-In this article, we will describe how to use our software USBCrypt to create a secure encrypted area on an external (or internal) drive and use it to keep a secure set of the Firefox web browser data (the profile).
+The solution to this problem is to keep your web browser data in an encrypted container, such as a Virtual Encrypted Disk, protected with a password separate from your Windows password.
+In this article, we show how to use our encryption software Encryptability or USBCrypt to do just that: we show how to create a secure encrypted area and use for keeping the Firefox web browser data (the profile) as an example.
 Why Firefox?
 Because it makes it very easy to setup an encrypted profile.
 (We will discuss what to do about other browsers at the end of the article.)

 First of all, what is a profile?
 The profile is a set of files and folders that the web browser uses to store all your web browsing data: the browsing history, the bookmarks, the cookies, the copies of the web pages, the images and the scripts (the cache), and so on.
-Each browser has a different way of organizing the data in the profile, but the exact details of how it is done are not important to us.
-The only thing that is important is where the profile is stored on your computer.
+Each browser has a different way of organizing the data in the profile, but the exact details of how it is done are not important to us here.
+The only thing that we need to know at this point is where the profile is stored on your computer.

 In case of Windows XP, the location is: